brave-chat/brave-chat-server/README.md

 heroku plugins:install heroku-container-registry
 ```

-Once that completed, Login to your registry:
+Once that is completed, log in to your registry:

 ```sh
 heroku container:login
 ```

-Now, create a heroku app:
+Now, create a Heroku app:

 ```sh
 heroku create <a unique app name>